 Round out your visit with a wine-tasting experience from the eighth floor of the museum.
 Grant yourself a few hours to enjoy the museum and tasting—it’s well worth your time.
 You can pre-book tickets here.

 If you’re seeing Bordeaux in 3 days, then plan to use your final day as an opportunity of a day trip to the surrounding region.
 Whether you’re going wine tasting or visiting a lovely little village, you’re spoilt for choice here.

-If you have 3 days in Bordeaux and wish to explore the surrounding wine region, head to Saint Emilion.
+If you wish to explore the surrounding wine region, head to Saint-Emilion.
 This is one of the most popular day trips from Bordeaux.
 It’s a charming medieval town that is surrounded by some of Bordeaux’s most famous vineyards and go wine tasting at a chateau.

 If you’re hoping to venture further out into the region on your own, a rental car is helpful.
 Alternatively, there are a number of guided tour options such as this half-day tour or this full-day tour that will take you to the town and wineries that you might not have the opportunity to visit on your own.

-Maybe after 2 days in Bordeaux you’re looking for a wine trip to somewhere other than a vineyard.
+Maybe you’re looking for a day trip to somewhere other than a vineyard.
 If that’s the case, head to Arcachon Bay.
 This is an area of the coastline that is rising in popularity for locals and tourists alike.